 Some regions of Central America do have risks of mosquito-borne disease, including Zika Virus, Dengue Fever, Malaria and others.

-I mentioned DEET above – this kept me safe through the forests of South East Asia, and was recommended to me by a travel doctor with decades of experience.
+I mentioned DEET in the list – this kept me safe and was recommended to me by a travel doctor with decades of experience.

 It would be a smart move to check-in with a travel doctor before you go away too.